Shally321/Shally321/README.md

 - 👋 Hi, I’m @Shally321
 - 👀 I’m interested in all things AI
-- 🌱 I’m currently learning Algorithmic and Quantitative Trading
+- 🌱 I’m currently learning GenAI development and Quantitative Trading
 - 💞️ I’m looking to collaborate on Trading Bots
 - 📫 How to reach me alex.shalson@gmail.com